mckaywilkerson/Random_Projects/Email Assignment Reminder/README.md

 Rundown of files:
  - .env - variables needed to run the code, specifically smtp information.
- - testing_assignments.csv - A list that needs to be in the following order for each person/line: email,name, assignment1, assignment2, ...etc.
+ - testing_assignments.csv - A list that needs to be in the following order for each person/line: name, email, assignment1, assignment2, ...etc.
  - email_program - The actual program that you will run.

 Just a note, this program will also do the following: